 In the Technical Assistance category, the IEJF will make grants to support:

-- Creation of training materials for lawyers.
+- Creation of training materials for New Leaf Illinois grantees.

 - Consultation services for network organizations.